harish-vnkt/vr-classroom/README.md

 3. __Large objects__ - There are around 9 large objects scattered across the scene.
 Since the goal was to reimagine a virtual classroom, I chose objects based on what I thought would be cool to have in order to get students engaged and interested in the class.
 Some of these objects include a vending machine, a board game for entertainment, a rotating model of the earth to teach geoography, etc.
 4. __Interactable large objects__ - There is a red vending machine in the corner which has a large button in it's mid-section.
 When the user "clicks" the button, the vending machine dispenses a soda can that can be grabbed, moved around, and dropped.
 There is also a rotating model of the earth in the first bench.
 When the user touches the model, the model stops rotating so that the user can inspect a particular part of the earth.
 5. __New lighting scheme__ - Adding to the 2 sets of switches and 4 white lights provided in the starter scene, there are an additional set of 2 switches located in the rear wall.
 These turn on 4 new lights that are red in colour and give the effect of an __Evacuate__ warning.
-6. __Scaling down__ - Button 2 on the controller is bound to the ```E``` key, which can be pressed on the keyboard to scale down the user.
+6. __Scaling down__ - Button One on the controller is bound to the ```E``` key, which can be pressed on the keyboard to scale down the user.
 This makes the user around 6 inches tall and slows down the speed of movement, making the environment appear gigantic.
-You can go back to normal scale by pressing ```E``` again.
+You can go back to normal scale by pressing ```E``` or the Button One on the controller again.

 ### Asset and sound credits